thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

 > Note that not all pages in our applications have to be defined as Views, but
 > only those which behaviour we wish to be non-standard or configured in a
-> specific way (for example, by wiring some special beans to it.
+> specific way (for example, by wiring some special beans to it).
 If a
-> ViewResolver is asked a view that has no corresponding bean ---which is the
+> ViewResolver is asked a view that has no corresponding bean --which is the
-> common case---, a new View object is created ad hoc and returned.
+> common case--, a new View object is created ad hoc and returned.

 A typical configuration for a JSP+JSTL ViewResolver in a Spring MVC application looks like this: